Flynn: Son of Crimson: Plot

 Flynn: Son of Crimson tells its story through NPC dialogue and short, comic-like images.
 The game's story begins as Flynn is taking a nap outside his home on Cardinal Island, a quaint, somewhat isolated part of the mainland, Rosantica.
-He is given the small task of taking his loyal, mythical dog Dex out for her walk whilst also taking Bohrin’s (the first NPC in the game) wooden sword out to practice and trim some overgrown vines.
+He is given the small task of taking his loyal, mythical dog Dex out for her walk whilst also taking Bohrin's (the first NPC in the game) wooden sword out to practice and trim some overgrown vines.
 Heather is pleased when they arrive, calling Dex a "good girl".

 During this time, Flynn and Dex take another nap after meeting with a second helping of mainline NPCs (Heather, Bax and Beagy).
 Soon after a small amount of progression through Cardinal Island, Dex meets an antagonistic character named Rozia.
 The initial fight with Rozia starts off as a scripted, unwinnable battle that eventually leads to Flynn acquiring the first Crimson weaponry.
 Once the fight is over, Rozia then proceeds to drain Dex of her 4 guardian spirits.
 This starts the main story progression.

 Development

 Developed by Studio Thunderhorse over the span of 5 years, Flynn: Son of Crimson began to take form in late 2016.
 After working on 2 smaller games for iOS, the team moved onto the larger, more ambitious project.
 The game started out as a larger, sprawling metroidvania and was partially shown in a Kickstarter demo.
-This early design choice however was changed mid-2018 to a more straight-forward approach, including a stage based map (akin to Super Mario World on the Super Nintendo Entertainment System), allowing the team to focus on interesting level design and progression without in-level backtracking.
+This early design choice however was changed mid-2018 to a more straightforward approach, including a stage based map (akin to Super Mario World on the Super Nintendo Entertainment System), allowing the team to focus on interesting level design and progression without in-level backtracking.

 In July 2019, Studio Thunderhorse announced their partnership with Humble Games for a publishing deal that funded development from then onwards.
 Humble Games announced the game to be one of ten Humble Games titles to be released on Xbox Game Pass on day one and released a Release Date trailer for the game on August 31, 2021.

 On December 1, 2021, the game had its first major update.
 Update V1.1 included "Hero Mode", which gives players the opportunity to restart the game with all their learned skills and acquired weapons once they reach 101% completion.
 The update also included some difficulty tweaks and quality of life improvements.

+In March 2022, Studio Thunderhorse announced a partnership with physical games publisher, Super Rare Games, for a limited run of 4,000 physical copies of the game for Nintendo Switch.
+The physical copies, including full-color manual, interior artwork, exclusive sticker, and trading cards, were officially released on March 24, 2022.

+In June 2023, Studio Thunderhorse announced another partnership with Super Rare Games for a limited run of 2,000 physical copies of the game for PlayStation 4.
+These physical copies, including removable cardboard slipcover, physical disc, exclusive sticker, and full-color manual, were officially released for sale on June 22, 2023.